-So far in this new 3-part series we’ve heard from Kim, a therapy radiographer who is helping run one of our clinical trials, and Cora, who took part in the research.
-In the final instalment, we hear from Dr Omar Al-Salihi, an oncologist at Guy’s and St Thomas’ NHS Foundation Trust in London, who headed the trial in Southampton and is treating patients involved.
+So far in this new series we’ve heard from Kim, a therapy radiographer who is helping run one of our clinical trials, and Cora, who took part in the research.
+In this instalment, we hear from Dr Omar Al-Salihi, an oncologist at Guy’s and St Thomas’ NHS Foundation Trust in London, who headed the trial in Southampton and is treating patients involved.

 I kick myself out of bed in the morning knowing that each working day will be different.